jundalisay/superb/content/en/social/economics/principles/part-3/chapter-05b.md

  -->

 A bond is a loan to government, giving them private capital to spend for public uses.
-However, unlike a normal loan which is paid back in full and can be ended, *a bond is a perpetual debt.*
+However, unlike a normal loan which is paid back in full and can be ended, *a bond is a perpetual debt* organized in terms such as short term or long term.

-The investor enters this perpetual lending scheme by buying the bond and then exits at maturity by selling his bond back to the market.
-The returns are called *yields*, and not interest payments of non-perpetual loans.
+The investor enters this perpetual lending scheme by buying the bond and then exits in 2 ways:
+- getting his money back at the end of the term, or
+- by selling his bond to other people.

+In return for lending money to government, the investor gets an annual interest revenue called a *coupon*.

-The return on this perpetual loan is naturally the lowest since governments are not supposed to profit from their people just as parents are not supposed to profit from their own children.
+The annual returns for this perpetual loan is naturally the lowest since governments are not supposed to profit from their people just as parents are not supposed to profit from their own children.

 Nevertheless, investors invest in them because they are **guaranteed** and can be paid back as long as its society exists.
 - International investors invest in US bonds because the US is secure as a superpower.